Alexandroupolis–Svilengrad railway: Upgrades in 21st century

 In 2020 it was announced that section of line between Pythion and Ormenio was to be upgraded, at a cost of €1.4m as part of an ambitious integrated intergovernmental transport plan which will see this, and 39 other transport sector projects be built, with financing from the European Commission with a total of €117 million.
 Some €2,77 million of that budget is allocated for feasibility study of the 62 km section.
 The package of measures aims to build or improve transport connections and connectivity across Europe, with a focus on sustainable transport.
 The project at the Pythion-Ormenio section envisions upgrading the existing line and the construction of a second one, as well as the installation of electrification signalling (ETCS Level 1) along the entire stretch, with the aim of improving freight transport with Bulgaria and Turkey.

 Major overhaul including electrification and signaling upgrades was proposed in 2021 as one of the six railway projects of the Greek authorities submitted before the EU.
 In December 2021, ERGOSE SA published a tender note regarding the upgrade of the line between Alexandroupolis and Ormenio.
 The upgrade includes upgrade and doubling of the line, electrification and installation of ETCS signalling system.
 Deadline for submission of expressions of interest is set at 14/01/2022.
-The allocated budget was € 1,08 billion euros, as of 2023.
-In July 2024 the EU Cohesion Fund approved € 187 million euros for the line's overhaul.
+The allocated budget was €1.08 billion euros, as of 2023.
+In July 2024 the EU Cohesion Fund approved €187 million euros for the line's overhaul.
+As of 2026 no tender was awarded and was yet to move into the tendering phase, with secured funding of €720 million from CEF 2021–2027.

 The planned overhaul of the railway will provide a fast link between the Egnatia Railway and the other sections of the Sea2Sea railway corridor.